What to expect from training

 Here are some factors generally affecting the success of training and speed of training results:

-1. Realistic expectations: If your dog has been practicing a behavior you don’t like for 2 years, it won’t change in 2 days.
-Also, if you took 4 lessons in anything from a sport to a language to a musical instrument, you would not expect perfection from yourself.
-You would be a beginner until you have practiced for a long time and difficulty levels would increase gradually.
+1. Starting point, intelligence, and trainer skill: If your dog has been practicing a behavior you don’t like for 2 years, it won’t change in 2 days.
+When you first start learning something new, hopefully, you would not expect perfection from yourself, and you shouldn't expect perfection from dogs, either.
+You would be a beginner until you have practiced for a long time, and difficulty levels would increase gradually.
+Everyone learns at their own pace, and your trainer should adapt instruction to suit the learning style of the dog and the people.
+If you are new to dog training, it may take a little longer to be clear enough that your dog catches on, too.

 2. Breed propensities: Labradors carry stuff in their mouths.
 Terriers dig.
 Hounds bay.
 Herding dogs are “fun police.”
 It is quite difficult and time-consuming to change a behavior that was bred into your dog’s DNA for hundreds of years.
 For these issues, we often look into management techniques as well as finding "legal" outlets for their instincts, like dig boxes for the terriers and a sport like treibball for the herding dogs.